Azure/azure-sdk-for-net/sdk/resourcemanager/Azure.ResourceManager/docs/TestGuide.md

 > If an RP's root directory contains an `assets.json` file, it means that all local recording files for that RP have been migrated to the `azure-sdk-assets` repo.

-1. How to migrate recordings

-The Engineering System team provided a PowerShell script that can be used to migrate recordings automatically, but it needs to be executed once for each package.
-To get the script and guidance on how to run it, see: [Transitioning recording assets from language repositories into azure-sdk-assets](https://nam06.safelinks.protection.outlook.com/?url=https%3A%2F%2Fgithub.com%2FAzure%2Fazure-sdk-tools%2Fblob%2Fmain%2Feng%2Fcommon%2Ftestproxy%2Ftransition-scripts%2FREADME.md&data=05%7C01%7Cv-minghc%40microsoft.com%7C884353a5d83a4f7daef608db6d61e24b%7C72f988bf86f141af91ab2d7cd011db47%7C1%7C0%7C638224039445940738%7CUnknown%7CTWFpbGZsb3d8eyJWIjoiMC4wLjAwMDAiLCJQIjoiV2luMzIiLCJBTiI6Ik1haWwiLCJXVCI6Mn0%3D%7C3000%7C%7C%7C&sdata=ZKJqiD58%2FC6LvkWrG1iY2%2F7dRSQarAXsO9se7ftl1pE%3D&reserved=0)

-2. Running tests
+1. Running tests

 After migrating the recording files, you can run the tests again or execute the following command to download the recording files from the remote repository to the local machine:
 ```
 cd azure-sdk-for-net/sdk/{service}/{package}
 test-proxy restore -a ./assets.json
 ```
-The local recording files will be stored in `azure-sdk-for-net/.assets/{10-character}/net/sdk/{service}/{package}/tests/SessionRecords`.
+The local recording files will be stored in `azure-sdk-for-net/.assets/{10-character}/net/sdk/{service name}/{service}/tests/SessionRecords`.

-3. Push the recording files to the assets repository.
+2. Push the recording files to the assets repository.

 ```
 cd azure-sdk-for-net/sdk/{service}/{package}